-Wendy Chapkis is a Professor of Sociology and Director of the Women and Gender Studies program.
+Wendy Chapkis is a Professor Women & Gender Studies, and Sociology.
 Her PhD is from the University of California at Santa Cruz.

 Gender and sexuality; prostitution policy; drug policy